Whiteknight/ParserObjects/docs/v6/parser_usage.md

 ## Parser Interfaces

-The `IParser` interface is the parent interface that all parsers must inherit.
-It offers very little functionality by itself.

-`IParser<TInput>` is a parser which can call `.Parse()` on an input of type `TInput` to return an `Result`.
-Parsers which inherit this interface can match a pattern or rule, but may not necessarily produce meaningful output or may produce an output `object` without strong typing.
-When using this interface, the goal is typically to tell if the pattern matches or not, or to do a match without knowing the type of the output result.

-`IParser<TInput, TOutput>` is a parser which can call `.Parse()` on an input of type `TInput` and will return an `Result<TOutput>`.
-This is more common than the `IParser<TInput>` type and should be preferred where possible because of the extra strong-typing.
+`IParser<TInput, TOutput>` is a parser which can call `.Parse()` on an input sequence of `TInput` items and will return a `Result<TOutput>`.
+This is the primary parser interface type and it is strongly preferred to use this interface for all custom parser implementations.
+All factory methods in the ParserObjects library will return a parser instance of this type.

-The `IMultiParser<TInput>` is a parser which can call `.Parse()` on an input to return an `MultiResult`.
-Parsers which inherit this interface can match a pattern or rule, but may not necessarily produce meaningful output.
-When using this interface, the goal is typically to tell if the pattern matches or not, or to do a match without knowing the type of the output result.

-`IMultiParser<TInput, TOutput>` is a parser which can call `.Parse()` on an input and will return an `MultiResult<TOutput>` of several possible parse results from the current position.
+`IMultiParser<TInput, TOutput>` is a parser which can call `.Parse()` on an input and will return a `MultiResult<TOutput>` of several possible parse results from the current position.

+In addition to these types above the library internally makes use of `IParser`, `IParser<TInput>` and `IMultiParser<TInput>` interface types, though these are not generally recommended for use by downstream custom parser developers.

 ## Parser Invariants